Befriending the Inner Voice

 That was a tough period of my life.
 Every mirror I passed seemed to be judging me for what I had let myself become, and every ear that I bent didn’t seem to understand what I was going through.
 I found solace and some closure when I sought out a psychologist that I could relate to, someone who would just sit and listen and not ask me to explain what I thought Rorschach’s pictures meant to me.
 Or judge me on me, not my personality, which was, by then, down the drain with uncertainty.

-Mix in my job, which was 350 kilometers from my home, the four very close walls of a hotel room, and the side effects of my script and I was close to breaking point again.
+Mix in my job, which was 350 kilometers from my home, the four very close walls of a hotel room and the side effects of my script and I was close to breaking point again.
 Luckily, as these effects slowly wore off, I regained some sort of normality.
-Read full story in endnotes - EN 1
+Read the full story in endnotes 1

 The Narrative Journey—The Inner Story and Outward Expression

 Simon’s personal story reflects the poignant nature of the narrative identity and inner governing story that guides our thoughts, beliefs, moods, emotions, and behaviors.
 Our developing personal narrative is the positive guiding essence of how we move forward.
-It inspires us to thrive, create, shrink, limit, confine ourselves, retreat from people, tighten into a defensive bundle, or even lose our life force, purpose, or will to live.
+It inspires us to thrive, create, shrink, limit, confine ourselves, retreat from people, tighten into a defensive bundle, or even lose our purpose, or life direction.
 He shared his story with me, not as a personal health care provider from whom he was seeking guidance, advice, or treatment, but with the intention to help in the development of a writing direction about the personal narrative as an essential cornerstone in our mental and emotional life’s journey.

 The Personal Life Story Is an Expression of Self Evolution, Learning, and Healing